tristanlatr/libstatic/libstatic/_lib/passmanager/README.md

 - A transformation can mark an analysis as preserved and manually update the resulting datastructure so it doesn't have to be re-run.
   This implies that a transformation result can never be cached since it might update other analysis datastructures.

-- The passmanager implementation is not coupled to any particular tree type, meaning you can use the passmanager with trees generated by the [parso](https://parso.readthedocs.io/en/latest/index.html) library; given the fact that the passmanager is provided with the compatible strategy.
+- The pass manager implementation is not coupled to any particular tree type, meaning you can use the it with trees generated by the [parso](https://parso.readthedocs.io/en/latest/index.html) library; given the fact that the pass manager is provided with the compatible strategy.
 Nevertheless, implementation of included passes and examples will always use the standard library.

 - It is not helpful to consider analyses that runs only on functions or only classes appart from analyses that runs on any kind of nodes.
 Classes can be callables and an expression might refer to a function definition.
-An analysis that runs on modules, in constrast, is different because the passmanager will always run it on the root module when it's declared as a pass dependency.
+An analysis that runs on modules, in constrast, is different because the pass manager will always run it on the root module when it's declared as a pass dependency.
 A move that cannot be done with confidence for other kind of nodes.

 Modules are the only thing we can be relatively sure they are what the AST says they are.
 But even there, with the beauty of Python, one can dynamically set `sys.modules['something']` to an arbitrary object.
 Like the [klein.resource](https://github.com/twisted/klein/blob/23.12.0/src/klein/resource.py) module which is implemented as an instance.